Ah, the Mini Goldendoodle. While this dog is not a purebred dog breed, Mini Goldendoodles are still incredibly popular dogs all around the world.

 Both parent dog breeds are warm towards people and crave love and attention from their pack.
 They are loyal and love to stay close to their humans!

 As both the Golden Retriever and the Mini Poodle are intelligent, the Mini Goldendoodle is also expected to be intelligent.
-Hence, this makes training the dog an easy task.
+Hence, this makes training a Goldendoodle an easy task.

 Since the Golden Retriever and the Poodle are known to be sociable dogs, the Mini Goldendoodle will also be a sociable dog and, if introduced properly, should get along with other dogs and animals you have in your house.